mfurlong64/rails-online-shop/doc/README.md

-# App Name here
+# Max 'n' Mike's Webstore

 ## User Stories

+ITERATION 1
 - A user can see all products on the products index
-- A user can view all the
+- A user can view the show page for a product
+- An user can create a product (Create)
+- An user can update a product (Update)
+- An user can delete a product listing user(Destroy)

+ITERATION 2

 - An admin can login through the a link on the products index (user: admin, password: secret)
 - An admin and user can view ALL products listed in a tabular view
 - An admin and user can see a product page (Read)